 Ultimate: Game-changing effects with one-time use per game, per card.

-A card may only Activate once per turn, unless otherwise specified.
+A card may only Activate once per turn unless otherwise specified.
+Abilities that do not require Activation may be Activated as well.

 No. Abilities follow the same Range rules as Attacks unless explicitly stated otherwise.